Knowing Keyword Research is Great!

 But understanding the customer’s intention (User Intent Guide) is the most important thing.

-Once upon a time, all search engines were machines (robots) that were completely based on the algorithms.
+Once upon a time, all search engines were machines (robots) that were completely based on algorithms.

-But now, there is only one search engine Google who has come out to be the best of all search engines.
+But now, there is only one search engine Google which has come out to be the best of all search engines.